ovdojoey/doloop/README.md

 ## Use Cases
+*doloop* can be a useful tool in your build flow that helps speed up tackling repetitive tasks.
+However, by itself doloop cannot do much.
+It's usefulness comes from how you hook into the loops and transform the files it provides.

 - Concatenate scripts or strings
 - Image processing on a folder of images
 - To precompile templates into compiled HTML using Handlebars